 For Curriculum Developers

-Because high-quality materials start with highly skilled people
+High-quality materials start with highly skilled people

-There’s no real home for curriculum developers and curriculum leaders to learn, grow, and improve their craft, until now.
+There’s been no real home for curriculum developers and curriculum leaders to learn, grow, and improve their craft, until now.

 Curriculum developers are constantly facing the challenge of staying relevant in a rapidly changing educational landscape and competitive job market.
 To ensure that the content they create meets the needs of learners, educators, and organizations, they must continuously evolve their skills and knowledge base.
 To be eligible for pay increases and career advancements, curriculum developers must prove their abilities through the resources they create.